 Choice Based Lettings is a system of housing allocation that empowers customers to make decisions over where they live and exercise more choice over their future homes.
 This allows for improved participation and engagement from customers in that they can actively chose the property they want rather than it being chosen for them.

 How does banding work?

-This works on a priority basis in the first instance, and then by the qualifying / registration date of application.
+This works on a priority basis in the first instance, and then by the qualifying / registration date of an application.

 The four bands are, in ascending order, Platinum, Gold, Silver, and Bronze.
-Once you submit a registration form you will be informed of your Band.
+Once you submit an application you will be informed of your band.

-Please note that your band is based upon your current circumstances and the information that you provide upon registering / applying.
-The greater your housing need, the higher the Banding you will be given.
+Please note that your band is based upon your current housing circumstances and the information that you provide upon registering / applying.
+The greater your housing need, the higher the banding will be.

 What is a bid?

 A bid is an expression of interest in a property, there is no monetary value involved.